Which city is cheaper, Chattanooga or Gainesville?

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Gainesville is $135, while the average daily cost in Chattanooga is $145.
+The average daily cost (per person) in Gainesville is $172, while the average daily cost in Chattanooga is $145.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Gainesville and Chattanooga in more detail.
+What follows is a categorical breakdown of travel costs for Gainesville and Chattanooga in more detail.